jpneira/Casper2Pelican/README.md

-# Casper2Pelican
+# Casper

 Based on default theme for [Ghost](http://github.com/tryghost/ghost/).
-Originally adapted for Pelican by Abr4xas, amendments by Colin Wren.
+Originally adapted for Pelican by [Abr4xas](http://github.com/abr4xas/), amendments by Colin Wren.

 You will need to install the `neighbors` Pelican plugin for this theme to work.

 ## Meta Data used with this theme (add to `pelicanconf.py`).
-* `AUTHOR_PIC_URL` = URL for picture used by author page / bottom of article.
+* `AUTHOR_PIC` = URL for picture used by author page / bottom of article.
 * `AUTHOR_BIO` = Short bio used by author page / bottom of article.
 * `AUTHOR_LOCATION` = Location shown on author page / bottom of article.
 * `SITE_DESCRIPTION` = Used in meta data.